cxxr/LiveStats/README.md

 LiveStats doesn't keep any items in memory, only estimates of the statistics.
 This means you can calculate statistics on an arbitrary amount of data.

+LiveStats supports Python 2.7+ and Python 3.2+ and doesn't rely on any external Python libraries.

 ## Example usage

 When constructing a LiveStats object, pass in an array of the quantiles you wish you track.
 LiveStats stores 15 double values per quantile supplied.